HIAG: Effectiveness

 Lobbying by HIAG and other revisionists produced some early successes.
-In 1953, Chancellor Adenauer announced in a public speech in Hanover that members of the combat formations of the Waffen-SS had been "soldiers just like the rest" who had been "simply drafted".
+In 1953, Chancellor Adenauer stated in a public speech in Hanover that members of the combat formations of the Waffen-SS had been "soldiers just like the rest" who had been "simply drafted".
 Large describes this declaration as "irresponsible and unhistorical", while the military historian Simon MacKenzie refers to it as "the least credible" of the several claims put forth by Waffen-SS apologists.
-He states that on the Eastern Front the Wehrmacht equaled the Waffen-SS in its brutality.
+MacKenzie states that on the Eastern Front the "Wehrmacht was just as brutal as the Waffen-SS".

-In the following months, a number of war criminals from the ranks of the Waffen-SS were released.
+In the following months, a number of war-criminals from the ranks of the Waffen-SS were released.
 Many of them were made eligible for prisoner-of-war compensation from local governments.
-In 1956, the Federal Ministry of Defence announced that former members of the Waffen-SS, up to the grade of lieutenant colonel, would be accepted to the Bundeswehr at their old rank.
+In 1956, the West German Federal Ministry of Defence announced that former members of the Waffen-SS, up to the grade of lieutenant colonel, would be accepted into the Bundeswehr at their old rank.
 Former Waffen-SS men who wished to join the Bundeswehr still faced heightened scrutiny, especially the officers.
 All Waffen-SS applicants went through the rigorous vetting process reserved for those with the higher ranks in the Wehrmacht.
-HIAG labeled the procedure "political inquisition" and complained bitterly about in its publications, but to no avail.
-As a result of this heightened review, by September 1956, only 33 of 1310 applications by ex-Waffen-SS officers had been accepted (making them 0.4% of the Bundeswehr's officer corps), as compared to 195 of 462 applications by enlisted men.
+HIAG labeled the procedure "political inquisition" and complained bitterly about it in its publications, but to no avail.
+As a result of this heightened review, by September 1956, only 33 of 1310 applications by ex-Waffen-SS officers had been accepted (making them 0.4% of the Bundeswehr's officer-corps), as compared to 195 of 462 applications by enlisted men.

-At its height in the early 1960s, around 8% of the approximately 250,000 former Waffen-SS members living in West Germany were members of HIAG.
+At the height of HIAG activity in the early 1960s, around 8% of the approximately 250,000 former Waffen-SS members living in West Germany were members of HIAG.
 This was the timeframe when HIAG achieved its last success in economic rehabilitation: in 1961, the West German government partially restored pension rights to Waffen-SS personnel under the 131 legislation.
 HIAG greeted this development as a partial victory, which they hoped would lead to a complete rehabilitation.
-This wider aim proved impossible to achieve: the government was cautious, as rehabilitating the Waffen-SS would have opened the door to claims by personnel of other SS and Nazi organisations, including SA, SD, Hitler Youth, and others—a prospect the federal government would rather not contemplate, because of possible domestic and international consequences.
-Some of its more outspoken members sounded like Nazis, harming the public image of HIAG.
+This wider aim proved impossible to achieve: the government was cautious, as rehabilitating the Waffen-SS would have opened the door to claims by personnel of other SS and Nazi organisations, including the SA, the SD, the Hitler Youth, and others—a prospect the federal government preferred not to contemplate, because of possible domestic and international consequences.
+Some of its more outspoken members sounded like Nazis, harming the public image of HIAG: "The wider aim of complete rehabilitation proved harder to achieve, in part because some of the more enthusiastic members of HIAG sounded alarmingly Nazi in their pronouncements."